aristanetworks/avd/README.md

 ## Support

 - AVD is an open-source project maintained by a dedicated Arista engineering team.
 Customers can purchase TAC support for AVD through the [A-Care Service contract](./docs/support/support_overview.md).
-TAC support for AVD must be purchased separately
+TAC support for AVD must be purchased separately.
-- Without a support contract AVD code can be used as-is, without any warranty and with best-effort problem resolution via [Github discussions board](https://github.com/aristanetworks/avd/discussions).
+- Without a support contract AVD code can be used as-is, without any warranty and with best-effort problem resolution via [GitHub discussions board](https://github.com/aristanetworks/avd/discussions).

 ## Features